cheeseblubber/projectTemplate/README.md

-# template
+# chat-kash

-A template for starting up app with react, tailwind, postgres, docker, fastify
+A chat-kash for starting up app with react, tailwind, postgres, docker, fastify

 ## Prerequisites